 In order to bring you our list of the best motorcycles, we’ve compiled expert reviews and compared specs on horsepower, weight, gearing and performance.
-We also conducted our own test rides on some of the best motorcycles of the last 10 years.
+We also conducted our own research on some of the best motorcycles of the last 10 years.
 We looked for the best handling motorcycle and evaluated the best lightweight motorcycles as well as the bet cruiser bikes, seeking the best motorcycle for beginners along with bikes that satisfy experienced riders.
 We also looked for safety-forward features, such as high quality brakes and durable suspension systems, and paid attention to motorcycles that were equally at home on a paved road and on more difficult terrain.
 Many of us start out on 4 wheelers for kids before moving on to the best electric bike and finally a powerful motorcycle.
 The best electric scooter is another great way to start or you could go straight to an electric motorcycle for kids.

 Our top pick overall, the Indian FTR 1200 S, is a high performance standard bike based on the reborn company’s award winning FTR750 dirt track racer.
 Indian’s highest performing street bike ever, it comes with a 123 HP 1203-cc twin and weighs less than 500 lbs.
 Read on for more about this modern classic and the rest of our picks for the best motorcycles you can buy.

 #1 Indian FTR 1200 S

 WHY WE LIKE IT: Beautiful design and a high performance V-twin, plus a tubular frame based off of a dirt track racer, give this bike amazing flexibility and daily appeal.

 - May not be the best beginner motorcycle